BSharmi/DPM-LGCP/README.md

   -'Plotting_Code':   scripts to generate enrichment maps of TF peaks and TF modules in chromatin states

-  -'Result's:  clustering results (RData files) on chromatin states
+  -'Results':  clustering results (RData files) on chromatin states

 - 'Simulation': has code and results for simulated data